MrJackSpade/adaptive-p-docs/sections/07_integration.md

 ## 6.4 Interactions with Other Samplers

 **Samplers that work well before Adaptive-P:**
-- Min-P: Recommended as complementary guardrail
+- Min-P: Recommended as a complementary guardrail
-- Top-K: Fine for efficiency, but often unnecessary with min-p
+- Top-K: Reduces initial selection pool for efficiency; high values recommended
 - Top-P: Works, but somewhat redundant with Adaptive-P's targeting
 - Temperature: Works if mild